A: Don't get yourself killed.

 Q: Can I put an antenna in my attic?

-Generally, antennas do not perform optimally in an attic.
+A: Generally, antennas do not perform optimally in an attic.
 Even when an antenna will perform well outdoors, reception of TV signals in an attic can be made very difficult by interference from other electrical devices.
 The building's construction can also hinder the entrance of the TV signal or cause reflection of the signal, which leads to ghosting.
 Depending on building construction, you can expect to lose at least 30% of the signal.
 In a house with aluminum siding, signal loss could be 100%.
 Outdoor installation is always best.

 Q: What is an amplified antenna and how do I know if I need one?